← Research

 The Fix: Multiple Mirrors

+One mirror shows you what you want to see.
+Four mirrors show you what is actually there.
 We used Claude, GPT, Grok, and Gemini.
 Not because any one is better.
 Because they want to disagree with each other.
 Each AI carries the competitive ego of its parent company.
-GPT wants to outperform Claude.
-Grok wants to outperform GPT.
-Gemini wants to outperform everyone.
 When you feed Claude’s work to GPT, GPT’s first instinct is to find what’s wrong.
-That is not a bug.
 That is free peer review from the most motivated critic possible.

 The competitive ego of AI companies accidentally created the most rigorous peer review system in history.
 Their desire to win became our verification.
-Their competition became our quality control.
-The Lion eating itself and producing truth as exhaust.

 The Honest Comparison